IMDEANetworksWNG/UbiLocate/README.md

 # UbiLocate: Accurate Ubiquitous Localization with Off-the-Shelf IEEE 802.11ac Devices

+*This GitHub project contains all the files needed to run UbiLocate.*

+UbiLocate is WiFi indoor localization system that copes well with common AP deployment densities and works ubiquitously, i.e., without excessive degradation under NLOS completely implemented on off-the-shelf 801.11ac router.

+UbiLocate was presented at MobiSys 2021 and we kindly

 This readme contrais the information for configuring the routers, sending packets, extracting CSI and process it